Talieh-Sh/deep-learning-challenge/README.md

 - **Compilation:** Adam optimizer, binary crossentropy loss function.

 ## Training and Evaluation
-Split: The data is split into training and testing sets.
+- **Split:** The data is split into training and testing sets.
-Scaling: Data is normalized using StandardScaler.
-Evaluation: Model's performance is evaluated using accuracy.
+- **Evaluation:** The Model's performance is evaluated using accuracy.

 ## Export
-The model is saved as an HDF5 file, AlphabetSoupCharity.h5, for future use.
+- The model is saved as an HDF5 file, AlphabetSoupCharity.h5, for future use.